jpconstantineau/jpconstantineau-projects-hugo/content/projects/ve7jpc.md

 ---
 title: "Amateur Radio Web Pages"
-date: 2023-04-06
+date: 1998-06-06
 summary: "My first web pages: VE7JPC Amateur Radio Links - circa 1998"
 tags: ["Web Pages", "Electronics", "Amateur Radio"]
+skills: ["html"]

 ---

-All the way back in 2018, I created a set of webpages that gathered links to homebrew amateur radio builds and homebrew test instrumentation.
+All the way back in 1998, I created a set of webpages that gathered links to homebrew amateur radio builds and homebrew test instrumentation.
 They are still hosted on qsl.net [here](https://www.qsl.net/ve7jpc/).

 These pages were created on a windows 95 computer using notepad and uploaded to the server using ftp.